Marcel Koller: Al Ahly

 On 9 September 2022, Koller signed a two-year contract with Egyptian club Al Ahly.
 On 28 October 2022, he won his first title with Al Ahly after beating Zamalek SC 2–0 in the 2021–22 Egyptian Super Cup at Hazza bin Zayed Stadium in Abu Dhabi, United Arab Emirates.
 On 10 April 2023, he won his second title after beating Pyramids FC 2–1 in the 2021–22 Egypt Cup final.

 On May 5, 2023, he won his third title at the club by defeating Pyramids FC 1–0 in the Super Cup.
 Following this victory, he secured the African Champions League on June 11, with a 3–2 aggregate win against Wydad AC.
 A month later, on July 15, his club triumphed in the 2022–23 Egyptian Premier League, finishing the season with only one defeat.
 He then led the team to win the 2023–24 CAF Champions League against Espérance de Tunis, extending their record in the competition to 12 titles.
+In November 2024 he was linked with a managerial role at EFL Championship football club QPR leading to a deterioration in the relationship between Koller and the Al Ahly board.

 On 26 April 2025, Koller was sacked following a 1–1 home draw against Mamelodi Sundowns in the African Champions League semi-finals, which led to the team's elimination on away goals.

+FC Zürich

+On 14 April 2026, he was announced as the new head coach of FC Zürich from the 2026–27 season onwards.
+He took over management of the club on 1 June 2026.